Last Updated on April 28, 2021 by Ruchika Gupta

 There is nothing as iconic to the western world of the 1990s and 2000s as a personal computer running Microsoft Windows, with the Microsoft Office suite dominating business operations and correspondence.

-Bill Gates was the entrepreneur that made it all happen, often cited as an inspiration for many college dropouts to claim that success is not necessarily achieved by getting the degree.
+Bill Gates was the successful entrepreneur that made it all happen, often cited as an inspiration for many college dropouts to claim that success is not necessarily achieved by getting the degree.
 Gates took a small operating system and transformed it into something that would come to change the world.

 Many see Bill Gates and Microsoft as an elitist bully of a company who edged out almost any other software solution throughout the nineties, asserting dominance over an entire industry.
 It was this sentiment that led to Microsoft being litigated as a monopoly in 2001.